igormq/class-registry/docs/getting_started.rst

 ===============

-As you saw in the :doc:`introduction </index>`, you can create a new registry using the :py:class:`class_registry.ClassRegistry` class.
+As you saw in the :doc:`introduction </index>`, you can create a new registry using the :py:class:`klass_registry.ClassRegistry` class.

 :py:class:`ClassRegistry` defines a ``register`` method that you can use as a decorator to add classes to the registry:

 .. code-block:: python

-   from class_registry import ClassRegistry
+   from klass_registry import ClassRegistry

    pokedex = ClassRegistry()